jamesr1x/Inflation_Market_Analysis/README.md

 - Yfinance: 1.2.0
 - Fredapi: N/A

-**NOTE:** If libraries are not functioning as expected please check versions match.
+**PLEASE NOTE:** If libraries are not functioning as expected please check versions match.

 ## Instructions For Setup

 ### 1) Clone the repository:

-- Create a folder on your device you wish to contain the repository
+- Create a folder on your device you wish to contain the repository.
 - Open Git Bash and type the following commands:
 ```
 CD "FOLDER_PATH" #where FOLDER_PATH is the path to your folder